palomapiot/oh-api/README.md

 }
 ```

+## Computational Cost ⚡

+In our demo, we used the quantized 4-bit model `Llama-3-8B-Instruct` from `unsloth` (in both its base version and distilled).
+The model processes tokens at 0.4143 tokens per second, requiring 8.1 GB of GPU memory.
+In production, the model runs well on an NVIDIA L4.
+Environmental impact: the L4 emits 0.04 kg CO2eq per hour, costing $21.20, for 30h of usage.

 ## Contributing 🤝

 If you want to contribute to this project, feel free to open issues or submit pull requests.
 All contributions are